Collinjia/CNN-Image-Recognization/README.md

 # Image Recognization Practice
 This repository is a Keras practice in image recognization.
 It is an Assignment for AI coursework.

+The data I used is from [OpenML mnist_784 database](https://www.openml.org/d/554) which includes handwritten digits with 784 features.

 It includes model training and Hyperparameter tuning.

 It starts with model building with Convolutional Neutral Network.
 I chose the Relu function for the activation function for the hidden layer and the softmax function for the output layer.